 The death of a family member can be a particularly traumatic event in any young person's life.
-The school will respond sensitively to requests for leave of absence to attend funerals and has the discretion to authorise such absences.
-Where a pupil is absent for more than a reasonable or agreed period, contact will be made with the family and, where appropriate, the EWO.
+The school will respond sensitively to requests for leave of absence to attend funerals

 Leave of absences during term time

 The Headteacher has discretionary powers to grant or refuse leave of absence during term time.
 Only in exceptional circumstances will this be authorised.
 No parent can demand a leave of absence as a right (regulation 12 Education Regulations 1981).